Alejogb1/job-board/blog-data/how-do-i-implement-the-sized-trait-in-rust.md

 id: "how-do-i-implement-the-sized-trait-in-rust"
 ---

-Alright, let’s unpack the implementation of the `sized` trait in rust.
+, let’s unpack the implementation of the `sized` trait in rust.
 It’s a fundamental concept, and while it might appear straightforward at first glance, understanding its nuances can significantly improve your rust programming skills, especially when dealing with generics and memory management.
 I've bumped into this particular issue numerous times, often during the early days of building complex data processing pipelines where I needed tight control over memory layouts.

 First, let’s tackle the definition.
-In rust, the `sized` trait isn't something you explicitly *implement* yourself.
-Instead, it's a *marker trait* automatically applied by the compiler to types whose size is known at compile time.
+In rust, the `sized` trait isn't something you explicitly _implement_ yourself.
+Instead, it's a _marker trait_ automatically applied by the compiler to types whose size is known at compile time.
 This knowledge is crucial for rust's memory model, which dictates how data is allocated and manipulated in memory.
 If a type doesn’t implement `sized`, you’ll run into problems with generics and other situations where the compiler needs to know the type’s size.

 Types that are `sized` include primitive types like `i32`, `f64`, structs, enums, and arrays where the size is fixed during compilation.
 The size of a `String`, however, isn't known at compile-time, because the internal data buffer of a String is allocated on the heap, thus the `String` type itself doesn't implement `sized`.
 Instead, it's a pointer to memory that's sized (the heap allocation).
 We use trait bounds to work with non-`sized` types, as we will discuss later.